fstab50/xlines/DESCRIPTION.rst

     * Count lines in specific file objects provided as parameters
     * Alternatively provide a parent directory (project directory):

-        * linect sums all lines of text in all objects in subdirs.
+        * codelines sums all lines of text in all objects in subdirs.
         * outputs filename plus number of lines

     * Exclusion list of File extensions not counted